 Food allergy: Can it develop later in life?

 Most food allergies start in childhood, but they can develop at any time of life.
-It isn't clear why, but some adults develop an allergy to a food they used to eat with no problem.
-Sometimes a child outgrows a food allergy only to have it reappear in adulthood.
+It is not clear why, but some adults develop an allergy to a food they typically eat with no problem.
+Sometimes a child outgrows a food allergy, but that's less likely to happen with adults.

 The most common foods that cause food allergy in adults are peanuts, fish, shellfish (shrimp or lobster) and tree nuts (almonds, walnuts, pecans and cashews).